abirbhattacharya82/Spam-Bots/README.md

 ## Spam Bots Available Till Now
 1) [Spam Bomb](Spam_bomb.py) (A Spam bot which spams people's inboxes in what's app through Google Chrome Web Browser)

 #### We made This Repository Using Python.
-If you find it funny or helpful or stressful do gives us a ☆
+If you find it funny or helpful or less stressfull do gives us a ☆